nonhana/nonhana/README.md

 ### 🥰 About

-Student.
+Student from [Hangzhou Dianzi University](https://www.hdu.edu.cn/).
 I entered the world of programming from front-end development.
 Until now, I love almost all computer knowledge.

 ### ❤️ Things I like